Carter Got His Wendy’s Nuggs And A Twitter World Record

 #NuggsForCarter has surpassed Ellen’s infamous Oscars selfie for Samsung as the most retweeted tweet of all time.

 On April 5th, 16-year-old Carter Wilkerson tweeted at Wendy’s asking how many retweets it would take to get a year of free chicken nuggets.
 The fast-feeder’s reply?
 18 million.
-And while he hasn’t hit that milestone just yet, the 3.42 million retweets the Nevada high schooler’s original tweet has so far, now surpasses Ellen’s infamous Oscar selfie for Samsung as the most retweeted of all-time.
+And while he hasn’t hit that milestone just yet, the 3.42 million retweets of the Nevada high schooler’s original tweet now surpasses Ellen’s infamous Oscar selfie for Samsung as the most retweeted of all-time.

 .@carterjwm is now the most retweeted tweet of all-time.
 That’s good for the nuggets, and $100k to @DTFA.
 Consider it done. #nuggsforcarter pic.twitter.com/k6uhsJiP4E